Birch Plywood Density, Weight & Strength: A Specifier's Reference (2026)

 Density by Birch Plywood Type

 Baltic birch (680–740 kg/m³).
-The classic full-birch construction made from 1.5 mm rotary-peeled birch veneers, every ply birch through the panel.
-Russia and Belarus historically supplied roughly 80% of world production; since 2022 sanctions, the available supply now comes mainly from Latvian, Finnish, and Estonian mills.
-The thin, uniform plies (often 9, 11, or 13 layers in 12–18 mm panels) raise density relative to thicker-ply alternatives because there's less glue line and more solid wood per unit volume.
+The classic full-birch construction — every ply made from 1.5 mm rotary-peeled birch.
+Russia and Belarus historically supplied about 80% of world production.
+Sanctions in 2022 cut most of that off, and the available material now comes mainly from Latvian, Finnish, and Estonian mills.
+Those thin uniform plies, often 9, 11, or 13 layers in a 12 to 18 mm panel, sit closer together with less glue space, which is part of why Baltic runs heavier than the same thickness made with thicker plies.

 For more on construction, grades, and post-sanctions sourcing, see Baltic birch plywood.